 In the peaceful meadows of Colorado, moose appear as gentle giants.
 However, their size belies their potential for aggression, especially during mating season.

+These herbivores can become unpredictable if they feel threatened or if you’re too close.
 With their impressive antlers and towering presence, moose are a sight to behold.
 They embody the majestic wilderness of Colorado, reminding us to respect nature’s giants.

 5. Prairie Rattlesnake